Exporting to Microsoft Excel (Report Builder and SSRS)

-Reports, rendered by using the Excel or Excel 2003 renderers are typically identical and only under rare circumstances will you notice differences between the two formats.
+Reports, rendered by using the current (.xlsx) Excel or the Excel 2003 renderers are typically identical and only under rare circumstances will you notice differences between the two formats.
 The following table compares the Excel and the Excel 2003 renderers.

 If more than 56 colors are used in the report, the rendering extension matches the required color to one of the 56 colors already available in the custom palette.

 |Approximately 16 million (24-bit color)|